SCRT-HQ/VaporShell/docs/glossary/New-VSAthenaNamedQuery.md

----
-layout: glossary
-title: New-VSAthenaNamedQuery
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSAthenaNamedQuery

 ## SYNOPSIS
-Adds an AWS::Athena::NamedQuery resource to the template
+Adds an AWS::Athena::NamedQuery resource to the template.
+The AWS::Athena::NamedQuery resource specifies an Amazon Athena query, where QueryString is the list of SQL query statements that comprise the query.
+For more information, see CreateNamedQuery: https://docs.aws.amazon.com/athena/latest/APIReference/API_CreateNamedQuery.html in the *Amazon Athena API Reference*.

 ## SYNTAX